 Maria graduated from Boston College and the University of Virginia School of Law, served in the Clinton Administration's Justice Department, fostered newborn babies awaiting adoption, and has been on the boards of Children's National Medical Center BOV, the Catholic Coalition for Special Education, GirlsUp and the Alzheimer's Association of Greater Washington.

-She has written for The Washington Post, Washingtonian, Bethesda Magazine, Parenting, BabyTalk and Washington For Women, and is a regular contributor to Thrive Global and Up Journey.
+She has written for The Washington Post, Washingtonian, Bethesda Magazine, Parenting, BabyTalk and Washington For Women, and is a regular contributor to Thrive Global, Up Journey and BreaknLinks.
 She recently returned to practicing law now that her children are launched.
 Mommy, Why's Your Skin So Brown? is her first children's book.
 Healing for Hallie is her second children's book.
 Not the Cleaver Family--The New Normal in Modern American Family, was released in November 2016.
 Her latest book, 50 After 50--Reframing the Next Chapter of Your Life, was published in June 2018.

 "As a young child who grew up brown in a sea of white, I always felt other.
 Kids can be cruel, and I endured the jokes because of my appearance and my mother's ethnicity."